Toluwaa-o/Intro-component-with-sign-up-form/README.md

 ### Intro component with sign up form, built with HTML, CSS and JavaScript.

 This page includes client side validation for all inputs, including email and dates.
+It also provides useful error messages for any failed validation.